As Fadnavis contemplates taking oath on Friday, Sena ups ante, demands Home, Finance

 45 from Shiv Sena will join us says BJP MP amidst tussle on govt formation

-On the other hand there are reports that Fadnavis may take oath as the CM on Friday.
+On the other hand, there are reports that Fadnavis may take oath as the CM on Friday.
 This would put pressure on the Shiv Sena and the BJP is hopeful that it may join the government.
-However as of now, the Sena is no mood to relent and continues to demand that the 50:50 sharing formula is implemented.
+However, as of now, the Sena is no mood to relent and continues to demand that the 50:50 sharing formula is implemented.

 Meanwhile, all eyes are on the opposition.
 Although both parties together have a comfortable majority, the Shiv Sena has been insisting on a 50:50 formula, which Maharashtra Chief Minister, Devendra Fadnavis denies was ever spoken about.

-The NCP on the other hand has not made any moves to extend support to either of the parties.
+The NCP, on the other hand, has not made any moves to extend support to either of the parties.
 It would play the wait and watch game as it feels that the division between the BJP and Shiv Sena would be driven deeper in the coming days.

 The NCP's spokesperson, Nawab Malik said that if the Shiv Sena decides to stay away from the BJP and they fail to form the government, then in such an event the NCP could think of extending support.